 How can I wirelessly control something, without knowing anything about IR, RF or Bluetooth?
-How can I use my iPhone to control things in my house?
+How can I use my phone to control things in my house?
 How can I synchronize my video art project so it can activate other stuff?
 Is Ben & Jerry’s Key Lime Pie really that good...?

 WonderBeeps is a wireless receiver that uses coded sound transmissions (beeps) it picks up from the air to control its outputs.
 That’s it, nothing less, nothing more.
 We think it is a wonder, WonderBeeps.

 What makes it unique is that one can transmit and wirelessly control the board from any device that emits sound, be it a TV, a mobile phone, a tablet, computer etc. You do not need to build a transmitter.
 Most chances are, you have five of them already in your house.
 Just use our smartphone App or the actual beeps as standalone audio files (or combined with your audio) to control your world.
 The WonderBeeps board is based on the Sensory RSC4128 IC running Sensory’s SonicNet technology.